yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + COSI sees the completed BA which triggers binding the BA in `Bucket`.

 + Depending on when the app pod was started, the kubelet call `NodePublishVolume` and waits for the response from the cosi-node-adapter.
-+ The cois-node-adaper sees the `NodePublishVolume` request and is passed the `BucketRequest` and `BucketAccessRequest` names and namespace.
++ The cosi-node-adaper sees the `NodePublishVolume` request and is passed the `BucketRequest` and `BucketAccessRequest` names and namespace.
 + The adapter gets the corresponding `Bucket` and `BucketAccess` instances, and verifies that the BA has been bound.
 + The adapter creates the host files for the secret and endpoint info.
-+ At this point the adapter responds to the `NodePublishVolue` request and the kubelet continues to launch the pod
++ At this point the adapter responds to the `NodePublishVolume` request and the kubelet continues to launch the pod

 ##### Sharing Dynamically Created Buckets (green-brown)
 Once a `Bucket` is created, it is discoverable by other users in the cluster (who have been granted the ability to list `Bucket`s or via non-automated methods).
 In order to access the `Bucket`, a user must create a `BucketRequest` (BR) that specifies the `Bucket` instance by name.
 This `BucketRequest` should not specify a `BucketClass` since the `Bucket` instance already exists.